opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

     For more information, see [Settings](https://github.com/opensearch-project/sql/blob/main/docs/user/admin/settings.rst#pluginsqueryexecutionengineasync_queryexternal_schedulerinterval).

+### Step 2: Configure Apache Spark settings

-- **Configure the following Apache Spark settings**:
+Configure the following Apache Spark settings:

 -  Set `spark.flint.job.externalScheduler.enabled` to `true` (default is `false`).
 This setting enables an external scheduler for Flint auto-refresh to schedule refresh jobs outside of Spark.

 - Configure `spark.flint.job.externalScheduler.interval` (default is `5 minutes`).
 This setting specifies a refresh interval at which an external scheduler triggers index refresh operations.
 For valid time units, see [Time units](#time-units).

+### Step 3: Configure a data source

+Connect OpenSearch to your Amazon S3 data source using the OpenSearch Dashboards interface.
+For more information, see [Connecting Amazon S3 to OpenSearch]({{site.url}}{{site.baseurl}}/dashboards/management/S3-data-source/).

+After this step, you can directly query your S3 data (the primary data source) using [Query Workbench]({{site.url}}{{site.baseurl}}/dashboards/query-workbench/).

+### Step 4: Configure query acceleration

+Configure a skipping index, covering index, or materialized view.
+These secondary data sources are additional data structures that improve query performance by optimizing queries on external data sources, such as Amazon S3.
+For more information, see [Optimize query performance using OpenSearch indexing]({{site.url}}{{site.baseurl}}/dashboards/management/accelerate-external-data/).

+After this step, you can [run accelerated queries](#running-an-accelerated-query) using one of the secondary data sources.

 ## Running an accelerated query